brunommst/brunommst.github.io/_projects/5-ontherole.md

 - Communication
 - Typography
 year: "2017"
-description: On The Role is a question in form of a magazine, that aims to provoque discussion around the role of men in feminist day to day struggles.
-With the more recent growth of the feminist movement it is mandatory that all individuals should consider it as well as be considered by it.
-Achieving through this, emancipation of all human beings.
+description: 'A question turned magazine.
+This first issue works as a discussion about the role of men in the feminist movement.
+After all the cases of harassment in 2017, we question how has popular culture evolved, how can gender roles change and become ever more diluted. '
 covers:
 - url: "/assets/images/thumbnails/otr-thumb.jpg"
   alt: On The Role image